|

 analyzed in a loop of revisions aimed at minimizing the number of components.

-the possible elimination of a component are analyzed by the team.
-The cycle
+possible elimination of a component are analyzed by the team.
+The cycle ends

 without reductions in functionality or compromise of redundancy principles. |